top of page

 I See You

-Recently, I was chatting with a mother and her older daughter; her younger daughter stood quietly on the periphery.
-As our short conversation ended, I made eye contract with the young teen.
+Recently, I was chatting with a mother and her older daughter when I noticed her younger daughter standing quietly on the periphery.
+As our short conversation ended, I made eye contact with the teen and was caught off guard.
+I recognized the look in her eyes.

 It was a look of longing.
 Longing to be noticed.
 Longing to be sought out.
 Longing to be included.
 Longing to be affirmed.